brentley/ecsworkshop/content/secrets/04-code-review/copilot.md

     Linking account XXXXXXX and region us-west-2 to application ecsworkshop.
 ```

-Next, copilot pulls the application image from the ECR repository and builds the application, including VPC, Aurora Servereless DB, and deploys the application to a newly created ECS cluster.
+Next, copilot pulls the application image from the ECR repository and builds the application, including VPC, Aurora Serverless DB, and deploys the application to a newly created ECS cluster.

 Deployment of the app via copilot goes through the following stages: